JOHN THOMAS PEPPER 1889–1952

 Died 12th December 1952 and buried Radcliffe Cemetery (D128, no headstone)

-Age 1 living at Osbournby, Lincolnshire with father Frederick, a traction engine driver, mother Mary Ann, brothers George F. and Arthur
+Age 1 living at The Drove, Osbournby, Lincolnshire with father Frederick, a traction engine driver, mother Mary Ann, brothers George 4. and Arthur 2

-Age 11 living at Ogles Yard, Radcliffe on Trent with father Frederick, stationary engine driver and mother Mary Ann.
-In addition to George there are brothers Arthur and Harry, who later served in the military, and sister Violet.
+Age eleven living at Ogles Yard, Radcliffe on Trent with father Frederick, stationary engine driver, mother Mary Ann and siblings George, groom, Arthur, errand boy, Harry, seven, and Violet, nine months old.

 Age 21 living on Palin Row, Radcliffe, with in-laws, the Marshalls (having married Alice Marshall) and son John Pepper Marshall, age seven months.
 John Thomas Pepper is employed as a coal carter.